-Radioactive Waste management Agency (RATA) continuously informs the public and responsible institutions about its activities, radioactive waste and spent fuel management through the media, internet, special publications, etc.
+Radioactive Waste management Agency (RATA), as an appointed waste management organization, continuously informs the public and responsible institutions about its activities, radioactive waste and spent fuel management through the media, internet, special publications, etc.

-RATA prepares annual reports on its activities.
-The approved reports are published on RATA website www.rata.lt in Lithuanian and English.
-According to the law of Environmental Monitoring, Annual Reports on environmental monitoring of the Maišiagala Repository are submitted to the Environmental Protection Agency, the Radiation Protection Centre, VATESI, the Environmental Protection Agency of the Širvintos Region.
-Environmental monitoring reports are also published on RATA website in Lithuanian.
-The news, press releases, legislation and other information about RATA activities, spent fuel and radioactive waste management are published in Lithuanian and English on RATA website.
+RATA's annual reports are published on RATA website www.rata.lt.
+According to the Law on Environmental Monitoring and Regulation of Environmental Monitoring of Economic Entities, Annual Reports on environmental monitoring of the Maišiagala Radioactive Waste Storage Facility are submitted to the Environmental Protection Agency, Radiation Protection Centre, VATESI, and the Environmental Protection Agency of the Sirvintos Region.
+Environmental monitoring reports are also published on RATA website.
+The news, press releases, legislation and other relevant information about RATA activities, spent fuel and radioactive waste management are published in Lithuanian and English on RATA website.

-Also RATA performs educational activities so that the public could understand and constructively take part in the decision making process on radioactive waste management.
-Informative publications, video materials about radioactive waste management technologies have been prepared and issues by RATA.
+RATA also performs educational activities so that the public could understand and take constructive part in the decision making process on radioactive waste management.
+Informative publications, video materials about radioactive waste management technologies have been prepared and issued by RATA.
 The educational material is distributed during seminars, meetings, press conferences and other public information and communication events.